biodiversitydata-se/mol-mod/README.md

 The application can be run as a docker-compose environment, assuming you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 ### Development environment
-In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files and dumps in *sql* dir.
+In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files and dumps in *db* dir.
 This is also required when you generate new passwords and API config file (secrets).
 ```
   $ rm -R postgres-data/
 ```